jbiason/blog/content/quotes/random/index.md

 > A political position which seeks to rebuild society so that
 > both men and women are treated as women wish to be treated."

+> "A religion without a goddess is half-way to atheism."